-Prerequisite: Admission to the program.
 An introduction to the study of criminal justice ethics as a classical and contemporary discipline.
 Modern criminal justice codes of ethics and professional standards will be studied and critiqued.
 Students will be encouraged to examine critical values and moral beliefs and to develop humanistic philosophies.
 Questions about the ethical spirit and consequences of specific laws or policies and the disparities between these relatively narrow requirements and more generous professional and personal ethics will be addressed.

-CRJU 7411 Applied Statistics for Criminal Justice Research
+CRJU 7411 Applied Statistics and Research in Criminal Justice

 Prerequisite: Proficiency in basic statistical methods as demonstrated by undergraduate or graduate course work.
-A study of advanced statistical techniques applied in criminal justice research.
+A study of advanced statistical techniques and research methodology used in criminal justice.